r-lib/marquee/cran-comments.md

-patch release with fixes for a few regressions and bugs
+minor release with further improvements to styling

 ## revdepcheck results